sscerbatiuc/step-test/README.txt

-This is an initial test of a readme file.
-Will add content later.
+Step IT Java course.

+Java is an awesome programming language.